Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 - This is Xenos' last season before he anounces his retirement

-	- Xenos gives a retirement speach before declaring himself the leader of the Cyvolters (maybe save this for next season)
+	- Xenos gives a retirement speech before declaring himself the leader of the Cyvolters (maybe save this for next season)

 		Xenos: I want the future to be a world were there are no distincions between citzen and cybervator one in which everyone is a cybervator in their on right.